 WHAT IS ZUISM?

 The term “Zuism” derives from the Sumerian word 𒍪 zu, meaning “to know”.
 Zuism is therefore the “way of knowledge”, the way of knowing the appropriate modality of being human.
 It is the gnosis on how to appropriately stand in-between Heaven (𒀭 An or Dingir) and Earth (𒆠 Ki), by acting in accordance with the creative word (𒌓 utu) and the measures (𒈨 me) represented by the gods (𒀭 dingir), all constituting the energetic logos (𒆤 lil) of Heaven.
-It is a scientific and cosmic religion, open to the study of Heaven intended as the universe and the entirety of nature and to the reproduction of its laws.
+It is a scientific and cosmic religion, open to the study of Heaven intended as the universe and the entirety of nature and to the reproduction of its laws, both in the macrocosm and in the microcosm.

 The name “Zuism” has become the most common descriptor for the modern movement of Sumerian-Mesopotamian religion, being the name under which the religion has been recognised by the Icelandic government, since 2013. 𒍪 Zu means “to know”, as Zuism intends to be a new gnosis for a recoalescence of society, a re-socialisation according to the oldest religion of human civilisation.
 The Zuist Church of Iceland was founded years before, around 2010, and its history may be further traced back to a group of Icelandic believers who dwelt in Delaware, United States.